-Rat -ing Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas Ü under the ATA. • The Bahamas has not ratified the Palermo Convention and should move to do.
+Time FATF 40+9 Rat 0 0 0 0 0 Recommended Actions Actions Undertaken by The Bahamas Section 9(4) does not constitute appropriate grounds for refusing a request for freezing from a foreign State under the ATA. particularly in cases of applications for freezing under the ATA.
+The Bahamas has not ratified the Palermo Convention and should move to do.
 The Bahamas should also move to criminalize a person's participation in an organized criminal group as required by the Convention and to extend the existing measures to cover this type of offence.
-24 of 2008) amends section 9 of the Anti-Terrorism Act by removing the requirement for reciprocity in section 9 (4) of the ATA in cases where a foreign state makes an application for a freezing order.
-The Bahamas ratified the United Nations Convention against Transnational Organized Crime(the Palermo Convention) on 26th September, 2008.
+Annex to the Terrorist Financing Convention.
+The Anti-Terrorism (Amendment) Act, 2008 (Act No. 24 of 2008) amends section 9 of the Anti-Terrorism Act by removing the requirement for reciprocity in section 9 (4) of the ATA in cases where a foreign state makes an application for a freezing order.
+The Bahamas ratified the United Nations Convention against Transnational Organized Crime (the Palermo Convention) on 26th September, 2008.
+A review of the Penal Code is scheduled to take place shortly.